Transform lowpass analog filters to highpass

 lp2hp is a highly accurate state-space formulation of the classic

 analog filter frequency transformation.
-If a highpass filter is to have cutoff angular
+If a highpass filter is to have a cutoff angular

 frequency ω0, the standard